March 10, 2023

 Read The Summary

 On June 17, 2021, ANSI/ASSP approved the new 2021 revision of Z359.14, Safety Requirements for Self-Retracting Devices (SRDs) for Personal Fall Arrest and Rescue Systems.
-This revision supersedes the 2014 version and will go into effect on August 1, 2023.
+This revision supersedes the 2014 version and went into effect on August 1, 2023.
 This is an important date for both manufacturers and end users when it comes to ANSI compliance while using self-retracting devices.

 At a high level, this new standard is designed to: